 Environet cover the following areas within the East of England: Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.

-All of our removal projects are offered with up to a 10 year Insurance Backed Guarantee (IBG) underwritten at Lloyd's.
+All of our removal projects are offered with up to a 10 year Insurance Backed Guarantee (IBG) underwritten by an "AA-" rated insurer.
 This provides peace of mind for both yourself and lenders alike.

 Contact us today for further information about our surveys and methods.